planetfederal/desktop-documentation/docs/source/plugins/index.rst

    Image Discovery <_ext/imagediscovery/docs/source/index>
    plugin_repo

-Boundless Desktop's functionality can be remarkably extended by the use of plugins for QGIS.
+Boundless Desktop's functionality can be extended by the use of plugins for QGIS.

-Boundless development team has created some useful plugins for QGIS.
+The Boundless development team has created some useful plugins for QGIS.
 The following list comprises the currently available Boundless plugins for QGIS:

 .. _support_tool_plugin: